Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Systems with polynomial-dimensional dynamical Lie algebras

 with $P_k^{(n)}\in\mathcal{P}_n$.
-In this sum-generator regime, polynomially growing DLAs can arise from additional structure such as symmetry, constrained connectivity, or restricted invariant subspaces.
-Importantly, this enlarges the landscape of polynomial DLAs beyond the free-fermionic setting and motivates $\gsim$ as an \emph{overarching} simulability paradigm: rather than mapping each model to a bespoke representation (fermions, Schur blocks, etc.), one aims to simulate whenever the relevant invariant Lie algebra stays polynomial and the required primitives can be carried out efficiently in an appropriate basis.
+Once one moves to this broader sum-generator regime, polynomially-growing DLAs can arise from additional structure such as symmetry, constrained connectivity, or restriction to invariant subspaces.
+Thus, the sharp Pauli algebra dichotomy should not be mistaken for a general classification of polynomial-dimensional Lie-algebraic dynamics.
+Doing so would incorrectly suggest that practical Lie-algebraic simulability is essentially exhausted by free fermions.

-This brings us to the main algorithmic bottleneck behind (ii).
-Even when $\dim(\g)=\mathcal{O}(\poly(n))$, it is not automatic that $\gsim$ preprocessing is efficient in the \emph{standard} Pauli string basis: basis elements of $\g$ may have exponentially large Pauli expansions, and naive commutator evaluation in that basis may become infeasible.
-This concern has led to the suggestion that $\gsim$ should require, in addition to $\dim(\g)=\mathcal{O}(\poly(n))$, that the algebra admit a basis whose elements have ``slow'' (polynomial-size) Pauli support~\cite{Heredge.2025-CharacterizingPrivacyQuantum}.
-In this work we show that such a restriction is not necessary.
-The key is to adopt symmetry-adapted or subspace-adapted bases in which the algebraic operations required by $\gsim$ become efficient even when individual operators have exponentially large representations in the naive Pauli basis.
+This brings us to the second question, which is the main algorithmic bottleneck of the present work.
+Even when $\dim(\g)=\mathcal{O}(\poly(n))$, efficient simulation does not follow automatically from a naive Pauli representation: basis elements of $\g$ may have exponentially-large Pauli expansions, and naive commutator or inner-product computations in that basis may become infeasible.
+This has motivated the conjecture that efficient $\gsim$ might require not only polynomial DLA dimension, but also a basis with ``slow Pauli expansion''~\cite{Heredge.2025-CharacterizingPrivacyQuantum}, meaning that each basis element has only polynomially many nonzero coefficients in the standard Pauli basis.
+One central point of this work is that this extra restriction is not necessary in general.
+What matters is not whether the algebra is sparse in the standard Pauli basis, but whether one can find a representation adapted to its symmetry or subspace structure in which the preprocessing primitives of $\gsim$ become efficient.